-First, the details.
-Cathedral Spires Trail is a 2.3-mile out & back trail that is listed as strenuous.
+Cathedral Spires Trail is a 2.3-mile out & back trail that is listed as strenuous because of a quick elevation gain of 488 feet.
 The Custer State Park Trail Mix guidebook lists the trail says the trail will take 1-2 hours.
 We completed the trail in 46 minutes, slightly under an hour.
-We spent a lot of time at the trail end, enjoying the views and exploring the area.
+We spent a lot of time at the trail end, enjoying the views and exploring the Black Hills.

 Top 5 Tips for a fun hike Cathedral Spires Trail